Independence in Jackson County, Missouri — The American Midwest (Upper Plains)

 Erected 1909 by Daughters of the American Revolution and the State of Missouri.

 Location.
 39° 5.545′ N, 94° 25.011′ W. Marker is in Independence, Missouri, in Jackson County.
-Marker is on Liberty Street near Lexington Avenue, on the right when traveling north.
+It is on Liberty Street near Lexington Avenue, on the right when traveling north.
 Marker is on the west grounds of the former county courthouse.
 Touch for map.
 Marker is at or near this postal address: 112 West Lexington Avenue, Independence MO 64050, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General Andrew Jackson (here, next to this marker); Here the Oregon Trail Began (a few steps from this marker); First Battle of Independence (a few steps from this marker); A Century of Progress (within shouting distance of this marker); Historic Courthouse (within shouting distance of this marker); Jackson County Courthouse (within shouting distance of this marker); Our Jackson County Pioneers (within shouting distance of this marker); Harry S. Truman (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: General Andrew Jackson (here, next to this marker); Here the Oregon Trail Began (a few steps from this marker); First Battle of Independence (a few steps from this marker); A Century of Progress (within shouting distance of this marker); Historic Courthouse (within shouting distance of this marker); Jackson County Courthouse (within shouting distance of this marker); Our Jackson County Pioneers (within shouting distance of this marker); Harry S. Truman (within shouting distance of this marker).
 Touch for a list and map of all markers in Independence.

 More about this marker.
 The monument commemorates Independence as the eastern terminus of the trail and is one of a series sponsored by the D.A.R. at the turn of the twentieth century.